 Impact identified and group(s) affected Action planned Expected outcome Measure of success Timeframe Age Older people may find changes to the library layout difficult to navigate Ensure that access audit considers age of customer.
 Also work with library design specialists who understand the profile of library users in East Sussex to create a design that works for residents.
 Improved layout of library as a result of refurbishment No complaints/ issues raised by public as a result of changes in library layout.
+LIS works with recommendations of audit and implements where possible within budget.
 Annually in accordance with the program.
-Age: younger people less likely to use the library Pregnancy & maternity: access to books and resources This refurbishment attracts a small contribution of Section 106 funds from developments within the local area.
-This will be used to re-create the childrens/ teen section of the library Make this library more attractive for younger customers aiming to support the underrepresentation of this age group Increase provision of literature for those who are pregnant/new parents Increased numbers of younger users and access by new/expectant parents.
-As part of refurb, then ongoing monitoring.
-Disability Access audits are on a rolling program undertaken by Property.
-These are not always Libraries to commission accessibility audits as part of capital program and recharge Property, to ensure works are compliant and needs assessed.
-Buildings are compliant with required standards where possible.
+Age: younger people less likely to use the library Pregnancy & maternity: access to books and resources Consider improved/ appealing spaces for young people and comfortable seating areas to dwell for those pregnant/ feeding a child.
+Make this library more attractive for younger customers aiming to support the underrepresentation of this age group Increase provision of spaces to bring young children and promote early years access to literature and materials.
+Increased numbers of younger users and sign ups from new parents.
+Participation in Rhyme Time and Story Time.
+As part of refurb, then ongoing monitoring and promotion of events and activities.
+Access audits are on a rolling program undertaken by Property.
+Libraries to commission accessibility audits as part of capital program and recharge Property, to ensure works are Buildings are compliant with required standards where possible.
 Completed access audit Annually in accordance with the program.

-available in conjunction with the Capital Program Disability: provision for deaf and hearing impaired people All libraries will be fitted with hearing loops at the counter to support those with hearing impairments Better access and support for deaf and hearing impaired people Works completed and in operation In 2022 Sexual orientation Gender reassignment A lack of information regarding those who use the LIS and whether this group has a barrier to the service as a result of the building.
+$\sim\sim$ These are not always available in conjunction with the Capital Program compliant and needs assessed.
+Disability: provision for deaf and hearing impaired people All libraries will be fitted with hearing loops at the counter to support those with hearing impairments Better access and support for deaf and hearing impaired people Works completed and in operation In 2022 Sexual orientation Gender reassignment A lack of information regarding those who use the LIS and whether this group has a barrier to the service as a result of the building.
 Analyse the findings of the LGBTQ+ Joint Strategic Needs Assessment by the management team.
 Any findings within the report that highlight there are barriers to certain public venues could be reviewed as part of forthcoming capital works.
-Any proposed changes made to buildings as a result to be considered in line with the delivery of the program and incorporated where possible (in line with Capital Program parameters) 2022 - 2027 All: ensuring stock meets diverse needs Stock will be assessed by the librarian team as part of the refurbishment Opportunity to check stock reflects all library users' needs and choices as well as possible.
-Completion of review and responding to gaps As part of refurbishment Pregnancy and maternity: access and breastfeeding We will design our spaces so that pregnant/ new mothers have adequate spaces to sit/ stay/ feed within the library.
-Better support and spaces for breastfeeding and seating.
-Spaces installed and in use As part of refurbishment All: encouraging use of whole range of library facilities Aim to position the library as available to all through marketing campaigns Wider range of people aware of what libraries offer and confident to access Library users and equality monitoring / feedback From library opening and ongoing
+Any proposed changes made to buildings as a result to be considered in line with the delivery of the program and incorporated where possible (in line with Capital Program parameters) 2022 - 2027 All: ensuring stock meets diverse needs Stock will be assessed by the librarian team as part of the refurbishment Opportunity to check stock reflects all library users needs and choices as well as possible Completion of review and responding to gaps As part of refurbishment Pregnancy and maternity: access and breastfeeding We will design our spaces so that pregnant/ new mothers have adequate spaces to sit/ stay/ feed.
+Better support and spaces for feeding and seating.
+Spaces reviewed/ improved and installed.
+As part of refurbishment All: encouraging use of whole range of library facilities Aim to position the library as available to all through marketing campaigns Wider range of people aware of what libraries offer and confident to access Library users and equality monitoring / feedback From library opening and ongoing BAU LIS activity.